 We published a vision paper in 2019 on food and farming describing our long-term vision for this sector.

-While most of the specific SDG 13 targets do not relate directly to Triodos Bank’s activity, much of our direct loans and investments’ finance aims to combat climate change, particularly through finance of the sustainable energy sector, which generated green electricity, equivalent to the electricity needs of 0.7 million households worldwide, avoiding 0.9 million tonnes of CO2 emissions in 2020.
+While most of the specific SDG 13 targets do not relate directly to Triodos Bank’s activity, much of our direct loans and investments’ finance aims to combat climate change, particularly through finance of the sustainable energy sector, which generated green electricity, equivalent to the annual electricity needs of almost 700,000 households worldwide, avoiding 0.8 million tonnes of CO2 emissions in 2021.

 All our finance aims to integrate environmental concerns with social, cultural and economic considerations.
 We enable individuals and businesses to act to combat climate change through our products and services, including green mortgages that incentivise more sustainable homes, and personal loans for spending on sustainable products such as solar panels.
 We participate in public initiatives through advocacy activity and have built partnerships with others such as Climate Coalition in the United Kingdom.

-Triodos Bank became one of the signatories of the Belgian Alliance for Climate Action (BACA).
+Triodos Bank is one of the signatories of the Belgian Alliance for Climate Action (BACA).
 The Belgian Alliance for Climate Action is a joint initiative from The Shift – the Belgian sustainability meeting point for companies, organisations and governmental entities – and WWF Belgium.
-Launched in October, BACA offers a platform and community for organisations that are serious about their climate ambitions and have chosen – or are willing to choose – the path towards Science Based Targets (SBTs).
+Launched in October 2020, BACA offers a platform and community for organisations that are serious about their climate ambitions and have chosen – or are willing to choose – the path towards Science Based Targets (SBTs).

 Triodos Bank supported several climate actions in The Netherlands during the year, including a major Climate March in Amsterdam in the Spring.
 We are also a member of ‘Uitvoeringsoverleg Gebouwde Omgeving’, a commission that, together with government ministries, is charged with the practical implementation of the Dutch Climate Agreement in the field of housing and building.